Updated on 2024-09-25 GMT+08:00

 • Cascading one-way synchronization is not supported.
 For example, data cannot be synchronized from instance A to instance B and then from instance B to instance C.

-• Do not use an imprecise value type as the primary key in the database because the synchronization of UPDATE and DELETE statements in the DRS incremental scenario will be affected and value comparison will be unavailable.
+• Do not use an imprecise value type as the primary key in the database.
+This feature affects the synchronization of UPDATE and DELETE statements in the DRS incremental scenario and causes value comparison to be unavailable.
 For details about the data types supported by the primary key, see Mapping Data Types.

 • If the Oracle character set is WE8MSWIN1252 or WE8ISO8859P1, the CLOB column synchronized to the destination database may contain garbled characters.
 You can change the character set of the source database to AL32UTF8 before the synchronization.